raspberrypilearning/pick-your-favourite/en/step_10.md

 ## What next?

-If you are following the [More Web](https://projects.raspberrypi.org/en/raspberrypi/more-web) path, you can move on to the [TODO - ProjectName](https://projects.raspberrypi.org/en/projects/project-name) project.
+If you are following the [More Web](https://projects.raspberrypi.org/en/raspberrypi/more-web) path, you can move on to the [Quiz time!](https://projects.raspberrypi.org/en/projects/quiz-time) project.
 In this project, you will make a (add description here).

 --- print-only ---